HHS/simpler-grants-gov/documentation/deliverables/individual_deliverables/static_site_public_launch_infrastructure_content.md

 ### Communication strategy

-The two main communication outputs needed for this deliverable are:

-- An email campaign that is sent to the subset of the grants.gov mailing list with whom we plan to share the site.
+The two main communication outputs needed for this deliverable is an email campaign that is sent to the people with whom we plan to share the site.

-- A communications plan that outlines future plans for stakeholder engagement about the Simpler.Grants.gov initiative.
+An additional stretch goal is to develop a communications plan that outlines future plans for stakeholder engagement about the Simpler.Grants.gov initiative.
 This plan should answer the following questions:
   - Which stakeholder groups are we planning to engage?
   - Who is responsible for managing the relationship with each group?
   - What is the primary channel and cadence for those communications?